 Evening magic hours at Hollywood Studios are tough.
 Since there are only four headliners, all the crowds disperse between these four rides, lines are long, and fastpasses are long gone.

 Fantasmic is universally considered one of the best evening shows in all of Disney.
 We highly recommend booking this event!

-These are a few of our favorite secrets from the four major parks at Disney World!
-Have any to share?
+These are a few of our favorite Disney World tips and secrets from the four major parks!
+Have any of your best Disney secrets to share?
 Please do so below!